velsarav/Highway-Driving/README.md

 ## Project Introduction

 Design a path planner that is able to create smooth, safe paths for the car to follow along a 3 lane highway with traffic.
-Project goal is to safely navigate around a simulated highway with other traffic that is driving +-10 MPH of the 50 MPH speed limit.
+The Project goal is to safely navigate around a simulated highway with other traffic that is driving +-10 MPH of the 50 MPH speed limit.

 ## Simulator
 The Udacity provided [simulator](https://github.com/udacity/self-driving-car-sim/releases/tag/T3_v1.2) sends car telemetry information (car's position and velocity) and sensor fusion information about the rest of the car in the highway (car id , velocity and position).
 The communication between the simulator and the path planner is done using [WebSocket](https://en.wikipedia.org/wiki/WebSocket).